garlictech/anyupp/README.md

 `libs/shared/config`.
 You need AWS credentials set in your environment with the appropriate access!

+You also need to add the AWS account number to the `AWS_ACCOUNT` environment variable, in order to run the docker (CI) based commands locally.
+You can obtain your account number like this:

+`export AWS_ACCOUNT=$(aws sts get-caller-identity --query Account --output text)`

 **IMPORTANT**

 The configs are generated in `/libs/shared/config/src/lib/<stage>`.
 This folder